Nicolás Medina (Chilean footballer): Club career

 Born in Santiago, Medina began his football career at Club Universidad de Chile, being promoted to the first team in 2006.
 Also during that year, he received an offer from Real Madrid, but did not accept it because he still wanted to develop his game before making the move to Europe.

 In the following summer, Medina signed with another club from Spain, CA Osasuna, in a four-year contract and a €400.000 fee.
 He was immediately loaned to Segunda División side SD Eibar, where he was played very rarely (ten matches out of 42).

 For the 2008–09 season, Medina was again loaned by the Navarrese to another team in that tier, SD Huesca.
 He appeared slightly more than the previous campaign, contributing three goals to the Aragonese's survival.

 On 27 November 2009, Medina moved clubs again, still owned by Osasuna, joining CD Castellón in a season-long move.
 He definitely cut ties with the former in the 2010 winter transfer window, signing with PFC Akademik Sofia from Bulgaria.

 Medina returned to his country in 2012, going on to represent Curicó Unido (two spells), Deportes Naval, San Marcos de Arica and Rangers de Talca.
 He scored eight goals from 34 appearances in his first season with San Marcos, helping to promotion to Primera División as champions.

 On 11 August 2017, aged 30, Medina returned to Spain after signing with amateurs Villarrubia CF. After a fleeting spell in Sweden with Arameisk-Syrianska IF, he took his game to the Andorran Primera Divisió with FC Lusitanos, FC Santa Coloma and Inter Club d'Escaldes.
-As a curiosity, in his last club he used "1+8" as squad number, just like Iván Zamorano at Inter Milan in 1998.
+As a curiosity, in his last club he used "1+8" as a squad number, just like Iván Zamorano at Inter Milan in 1998.

 On 7 October 2021, Medina announced his official retirement after 16 years of professional career as a football player.